-You will see three kinda situations there.
+You will see three kinds of situations there.

-Situation 1: you will find the robot.txt if it has been set by default.
+Situation 1: You will find the robot.txt if it has been set by default.
 Like FacileWay has the robots.txt uploaded and this is how it looks like:

 Situation 2: If your site does not have the robot.txt file, it will show you an empty page.

 Situation 3: Your site will get a 404 error if you run the robots.txt test.
 If your site is facing the second and third situations, you will need to create your robots.txt file for your site.

 Creating a robots.txt file is a tiny work.
 But it has a great impact on your SEO.
 First of all open a text editor like Notepad or TextEdit.